-Program observations occurred in the months of March through May 2011.
-Program offerings were observed one time using the Youth Program Quality Assessment (Youth PQA, HighScope Educational Research Foundation).
-The observations were completed in approximately two hours and were followed by a brief interview with the program staff in order to score indicators that were not observed.
+Program observations occurred in the months of April through May 2012.
+Program offerings were observed one time using the Youth Program Quality Assessment (Youth PQA, David P. Weikart Center for Youth Program Quality).
+The observations were completed in approximately two hours and were followed by a brief interview with the program staff in order to score indicators not observed.
 Scoring of the measure was completed off-site and required approximately one additional hour.
 The Master Observers submitted the observation score sheets to Children's Institute within two business days.
 Within five days, the score sheet was reviewed for accuracy and processed.
 A report was generated and returned to the program staff members who were observed, along with a photocopy of the score sheet.
 Staff members were able to immediately access observation feedback and use the information to affirm and promote good practice, and to identify areas for improvement and goal setting.